"The path of least resistance

 Resistance can be big and affect life or death, or it can just be something that irritates you.
 The most interesting part is that if we focus on the resistance which is an accepted norm, we will create more resistance and more of what we do not want.
 Once we get to a point where we realize what is going on there, we get to choose how we will respond, how we will feel, and that determines how everything works out or doesn't work out.

-There were a number of other situations where in my rear view mirror, I see people seeing how close to my rear bumper they can get without actually hitting me.
-Of course, they are clueless of my own intentions.
+There were a number of other situations in my rearview mirror.
+I see people seeing how close to my rear bumper they can get without actually hitting me.
+Of course, they are clueless about my own intentions.
 I might jam on the brakes for a chipmunk or something and get whiplash and, well. . .
 I don't want to go there.
 That is just more resistance.
 So, I start laughing again.

 Now, in the recent past, I would internally, if not externally, want to give them the finger, or at the very least be talking about how close they are and what idiots they are and I wish they would get off my ass, or I would ask them if they can smell it yet, and well. . . you may have had similar thoughts, or maybe you're more evolved.
 All of that is resistance.
 I know it because I am feeling negative emotion.